Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas Stats and Trends

-- The Razorbacks have covered the spread twice this season when favored by 2.5 points or more (in five chances).
+- Arkansas has six wins against the spread in nine games this year.

-- Arkansas' games this year have gone over the total in six out of 10 opportunities (60%).
+- Arkansas' games this year have gone over the point total six times in 10 opportunities (60%).

 - Arkansas is 4-2 against the spread and 5-1 overall this season when the team records more than 27.8 points.